Shub1427/Shub1427.github.io/pages/word-counter.md

 __Line 3.__ creates a regex for all HTML Container Tags, extracting out the inner strings, so as to word count them later.

-__Line 4.__ creates a regex from all HTML Empty Tags and previously uncatched Opening/Closing Tags.
+__Line 4.__ creates a regex from all HTML Empty Tags and previously uncaught Opening/Closing Tags.

 __Line 5.__ helps to create a multi-line flagged regexp, so as to match all the Code Blocks.